harel-coffee/I-AID-auto/README.md

-# TREC-IS19
+# I-AID: Identifying Actionable Information from Disaster-related Tweets
-This repository contains the project code for TREC-IS challenge 2019.
+This repository contains the implementation of I-AID approach and baseline methods discussed in the paper "I-AID: Identifying Actionable Information from Disaster-related Tweets"